Finally after being leaked more times than we can bear to count, Apple has finally lifted the curtains off its latest full-fat iPad.

 Also absent is the long-rumoured Touch ID fingerprint Home button sensor, despite the fact that the iPad Air sports same 64-bit A7 chip found in the iPhone 5s which is required for the fingerprint encryption to work.

 Why Apple omitted this function remains unclear, but it could be due to space-saving constraints or the fact that you can't comfortably unlock an iPad one-handed.

 Other juicy specs include dual WIMO antennas which promise twice the data speeds over Wi-Fi than the iPad 4 and a smaller battery (to help reduce the weight) which still offers 10 hours of use thanks to the more efficient A7 processor.
 And of course, it'll ship with the latest version of iOS 7.

-The A7 chip itself provides the iPad Air with twice the 3D rendering power and 72x the graphics performance of the original iPad; it's backed up with the M7 motion coprocessor found in the iPad Mini 2 and iPhone 5s.
+The A7 chip itself provides the iPad Air with twice the 3D rendering power and 72x the graphics performance of the previous generation iPad too.

 Overall, Apple promises that the iPad Air will be a "drastically different experience" to any other iPad that's come before it, and we can't wait to caress its sleek build, so stay tuned for our hands-on preview.

-If you're feeling particularly frisky you can fork out a wallet-busting £740 for the 128GB 4G iPad Air, but we're sure you'll find something a little more within a respectable price range on the Apple Store.
+If you're feeling particularly frisky you can fork out a wallet-busting S$1288 for the 128GB LTE iPad Air, but we're sure you'll find something a little more within a respectable price range on the Apple Store.